12.3 Termination of Support

 The child is adopted.

-If the termination of support order or adoption decree is silent regarding child support arrears, the child support arrears that accrued based upon the child support order are still due and owing, and the Wyoming CSE Program will enforce them as appropriate under federal and state law as discussed in Chapter 9 Enforcement.
+If the termination of support order or adoption decree is silent regarding child support arrears, the child support arrears that accrued based upon the child support order are still due and owing, and the Wyoming CSP will enforce them as appropriate under federal and state law as discussed in Chapter 9 Enforcement.

 Pending Termination of Parental Rights or Adoption